 Eligibility for tax credits is based on a standard, called the "federal poverty level," that looks at your household income and the number of people in the household.

 The size of the tax credit is based on a sliding scale, with those who make less money get a larger financial support to lower the cost of their insurance coverage.
 Individuals and families who make between 138 percent and 400 percent of the federal poverty level may be eligible for a tax credit.
-You can look here for the most current information.

 Tax credit calculation also considers your involvement in certain employer health arrangements.
 Employees who are enrolled in a Small Business HRA have their premium tax credit reduced dollar-for-dollar by the monthly allowance amount they receive from their employer.